Flutter vs React Native: how to make the judicious selection in 2022?

 For at least some approximate comparison, you can take the developers' rates as a basis.
 So, according to statistics, the salary of Flutter developers in the United States is $78 thousand a year, while RN specialists earn $92 thousand.
 Thus, we can say that all other things being equal, the cost of the RN application will be more expensive.

 Which framework is better?

 Everyone decides for himself.
-In general, it isn't possible to determine the winner in this battle, since both frameworks are part of any vendor’s software development services.
+In general, it isn't possible to determine the winner in this React vs Flutter battle since both frameworks are part of any vendor’s software development services.
 This determines their simultaneous coexistence and success in one of the most competitive markets.
-So, let’s end this Flutter vs React Native debates right here.
+So, let’s end this Flutter vs React Native debate right here.
 After all, if one of them was much better than the other, then we wouldn't have to write this material, would we?